JohannesBuchner/nway/README.rst

 3way is a catalogue association program for arbitrarily many catalogues.
 It is useful for astronomical sky coordinates (RA, DEC).

-It uses 3 methods for matching:
+It uses 3 methods for finding associations:

 1) matching using exclusive search radius

    A rough cutting to exclude very distant matches.

    *--radius* defines the radius in arcsec

-2) computing a probability of matches based on position errors and distances.
+2) computing a probability of matches based on position errors and distances

    For each combination found in (1), the model that all positions belong to one source is compared to the model that they are all independent.

    *--prior* specifies the density of false positives.
 E.g. nx/(1887*15e+18)

 3) optional: weighting based on properties of close objects versus distant objects

    A magnitude histogram of input catalogue matches is compared to the magnitude histogram of the full input catalogue.

    *--mag* specifies the catalogue column to use (can be used multiple times).

    *--mag-radius* specifies the search radius in arcsec.

 The final catalogue (*--out*) contains all input catalogues, and additional separation and probability columns.
 The catalogue can be trimmed using *--min-prob*.